The story of Aaron Rodgers vs. 49ers, from fandom to snub from the NFL Draft to the playoffs

 Take this example of Business Insider before the 2015 season.

 "We played Kansas City in week 3," McCarthy said.
-"We won't survive the first half of that week without him saying anything.
+"We won't survive the first half of that week without him saying something.
 I'm sure."

 Rodgers and McCarthy had an impaired relationship at the time, and McCarthy was fired during the 2018 season.
 He is now the Cowboys coach.